gugolple/PicoRV32_BasicProject/software/README.md

 The following files are related to the building process:
 - Makefile.am: This contains all the build instructions and definitions.
   - This also handles the logic of native/embedded builds.
+  - Now it does automatically the objdump of all the sources for better debugging experience with "make assemblies".
+If only desired from a single intermediate C object file it is through "make path/to/target.**asm**" instead of the usual ".o" extension.
+This command will compile and dump the file in question.
 - configure.ac: This defines the environment variables needed by Makefile.am.

 The following outputs are for help to the user: